DUI Consequences for a Pilot

 So if the law enforcement officer took your driver’s license and gave you notice that a suspension was triggered, then it counts as the type of administrative action that must be reported to the FAA, Civil Aviation Security Division (AMC-700) not later than 60 days after the action was taken (which is usually 60 days after the DUI arrest).

-Additionally, you must answer “Item 18” with a “Yes” answer to indicate that the arrest, conviction and/or administrative action did occur and disclose other details about the arrest, conviction and/or administrative action when you apply for a First Class or Second Class Medical Certificate by the Aviation Medical Examiner.
+Additionally, you must answer “Item 18” with a “Yes” answer to indicate that the arrest, conviction, and/or administrative action did occur and disclose other details about the arrest, conviction, and/or administrative action when you apply for a First Class or Second Class Medical Certificate by the Aviation Medical Examiner.

 The Importance of Winning the Administrative Suspension

-The administrative action with the Florida DHSMV Bureau of Administrative Review which automatically suspends your privileges to drive in the State of Florida usually takes place when the driver:
+The administrative action with the Florida DHSMV Bureau of Administrative Review, which automatically suspends your privileges to drive in the State of Florida, usually takes place when the driver:

-• if asked to submit to a chemical test of his blood, breath, or urine after a DUI request and refuses to submit to the chemical testing; or
+- if asked to submit to a chemical test of his blood, breath, or urine after a DUI request and refuses to submit to the chemical testing; or

-• takes the breath test but blows over the legal limit of 0.08.
+- takes the breath test but blows over the legal limit of 0.08.

 Fighting that administrative hearing is critical.
 The demand for a formal review hearing must be filed within the first 10 days after the DUI arrest.

-Additionally, if the administrative suspension is invalidated, your full driving privileges in the State of Florida are restored pending the resolution of your criminal case.
+The best possible result for the pilot is winning the formal review hearing so that the administrative suspension is “invalidated.”
+If the administrative suspension is “invalidated,” then it will not be held against you for most intents and purposes.
+Additionally, if the administrative suspension is invalidated, your full driving privileges in Florida are restored pending the resolution of your criminal case.

 For pilots, it is important to fight the administrative suspension of your driver’s license by demanding a formal review hearing within the first 10 days after your arrest.

-Your criminal defense attorney can take the following actions
+Your criminal defense attorney can take the following actions in your case:

-1. Request a formal review hearing within 10 days after your arrest;
+- Request a formal review hearing within 10 days after your arrest;

-• all police reports;
+- all police reports;

-• the DUI worksheet;
+- the DUI worksheet;

-• the video of your arrest (often obtained from the State Attorney’s Office or the arresting agency);
+- the video of your arrest (often obtained from the State Attorney’s Office or the arresting agency);

-• the breath test affidavit;
+- the breath test affidavit;

-• the affidavit or refusal; and
+- the affidavit or refusal; and

-• if you took the breath test at least the last 3 months of monthly agency inspections conducted on the breathalyzer (the Intoxilyzer 8000 instrument) used in your case, the last annual departmental inspection (and the last departmental inspection on the instrument after any repair).
+- if you took the breath test at least the last 3 months of monthly agency inspections conducted on the breathalyzer (the Intoxilyzer 8000 instrument) used in your case, the last annual departmental inspection (and the last departmental inspection on the instrument after any repair).

-3. Subpoena all of the witnesses in the case with the proper witness fee attached to the subpoena;
+- Subpoena all of the witnesses in the case with the proper witness fee attached to the subpoena;

-5. Preserve the record for any issue on appeal in the event the hearing officer refuses to invalidate the administrative suspension; and
+- Preserve the record for any issue on appeal in the event the hearing officer refuses to invalidate the administrative suspension; and

-Keep in mind that there is no downside to requesting the formal review hearing except that you will suffer a 30-day hard suspension for a first DUI with a reading over .08 or at least a 90-day suspension if you refused to submit to testing.
+Remember that there is no downside to requesting the formal review hearing except that you will suffer a 30-day hard suspension for a first DUI with a reading over .08 or at least a 90-day suspension if you refuse to submit to testing.
+Your attorney can help you get a 42-day permit to drive for hardship purposes while the formal review hearing is pending.

-Even after dealing with the administrative action through the Bureau of Administrative Reviews with the Florida Department of Highway Safety and Motor Vehicles (DMV), the pilot or airman must also deal with the criminal case in the state court system.
+Anyone charged with DUI should fight the administrative suspension, but for pilots and other professionals, the reasons to fight the administrative suspension are even more profound.
+Even after dealing with administrative action through the Bureau of Administrative Reviews with the Florida Department of Highway Safety and Motor Vehicles (DMV), the pilot or airman must also deal with criminal cases in the state court system.

 The information gained by your attorney during the formal review hearing can also be used to fight the criminal case.